Gazprom determines Ukraine will cut off Russian gas

 Gazprom is considering the option of not exporting gas to Europe via Ukraine after December 31, 2024 in its internal plan for 2025, Reuters reported on November 26.

-The conflict in Ukraine and the Nord Stream pipeline explosions have all but destroyed this connection, damaging the economies of both Russia and Europe.
+The conflict in Ukraine and the Nord Stream pipeline explosions have all but destroyed the connection, damaging the economies of both Russia and Europe.
 Europe is now more dependent on gas supplies from the United States.

-About 14.65 billion cubic meters of gas will be supplied via Sudzha in 2023, equivalent to about half of Russia's gas exports to Europe.
+About 14.65 billion cubic metres of gas will be supplied via Sudzha in 2023, equivalent to about half of Russia's gas exports to Europe.
 EU gas consumption will fall to 295 billion cubic meters in 2023.

 Thanh Hà